educelab/ink-id/README.rst

 ink-id
 ======

-``ink-id`` is a Python package and collection of scripts for identifying ink in a document via machine learning.
+``inkid`` is a Python package and collection of scripts for identifying ink in a document via machine learning.

 Requirements
 ------------